CodySchrank/MTG-Arena-Tool/README.md

 ## Current features
 - In-game overlay, showing cards left in decks.
 - Track your games and get historic data of all your matches.
-- Individual deck statistics and win/loss ratio.
+- Individual deck statistics (color pie, mana curve, win/loss ratio, wildcards needed).
 - Support for all game modes (flash events/ quick draft / quick constructed/ ranked)
 - Online decklists, see what decks are being used on events and how they perform.